 Unit Head, Marketing

-David has degrees in mathematics from Oxford University (BA) and MIT (PhD).
-He has published many papers on decision analysis, the best known being on psychological aspects of risk taking.
-In recognition of his research he was awarded the Ramsey Medal in 2001 and elected as an INFORMS Fellow in 2011.
+David is an expert on decision analysis and risk management.
+He has published many papers on utility theory, the best known being on regret as a psychological aspect of risk taking.
+In recognition of his research, he was awarded the Ramsey Medal in 2001, the George Cantor award in 2015, and elected as an INFORMS Fellow in 2011.

+David has degrees in mathematics from Oxford University (BA, 1971) and MIT (PhD, 1973).
 Outside HBS, David is an active speaker and consultant.
 He currently serves as an advisor to Paine & Partners, and as a director of Pilgrim’s Pride Corporation.